MOST POPULAR

 Viking money and economy: How did they work?

-In the beginning, Vikings were mostly farmers who lived off the crops and other fruits of their labor.1 year ago — Viking trade
+In the beginning, Vikings were mostly farmers who lived off the crops and other fruits of their labor.4 years ago — Viking trade -